Child Care Practitioner: Job Description, Duties and Requirements

 Child care practitioners provide a safe and comfortable temporary environment for young children, engaging them in play, taking part in age-appropriate activities, and teaching them basic social skills, personal hygiene and discipline.
 Often they will provide materials that offer educational opportunities.
 In more formal settings they create a structured environment that includes solitary play, group games and other social activities, artistic expression and quiet time.

-In 2012, the U.S. Bureau of Labor Statistics (BLS) indicated that most child care workers throughout the country made an income of $16,340 to $29,510 per year.
-The top-paying states for these workers that year were the District of Columbia, Massachusetts, New York, California and Colorado.
-The BLS projects that opportunities for child care workers will increase 20% from 2010 to 2020.
+In 2013, the U.S. Bureau of Labor Statistics (BLS) indicated that most child care workers throughout the country made an income of $16,430 to $29,770 per year.
+The top-paying states for these workers that year were the District of Columbia, Massachusetts, New York, California and Vermont.
+The BLS projects that opportunities for child care workers will increase 14% from 2012 to 2022.

 Daily responsibilities of the child care practitioner vary according to the type of facility the worker chooses.
 Practitioners who work in the client's home, often called nannies, take care of all the personal care of the child or children.
 They are expected to feed, clothe and bathe the children.
 They will organize play dates, conduct outings and accompany children to lessons.

 Caregivers who operate a service in their own homes are expected to maintain a safe, clean and stimulating environment.
 Additionally, they serve nutritious snacks and assist in teaching personal hygiene.
 Since they may take children of different ages, they must be prepared to use strategies to create harmony within the group.
 Effective home day care providers must cater to the needs of all children in their care, offering age-appropriate materials and activities for each of them.